Wall Stadium

-Wall Stadium Speedway (also known briefly as Wall Township Speedway) is a 1/3-mile high banked (30° in corners) paved oval track in Wall Township, New Jersey, United States.
+Wall Stadium (formerly Wall Township Speedway) is a 1/3-mile high banked (30° in corners) paved oval track in Wall Township, New Jersey, United States.
 The track opened to the public in the spring of 1950 and has operated for at least a part of every year since.
-The track was an early home to racing stars Ray Evernham, Jr. and the Truex family of Martin Sr., Martin Jr. and Ryan Truex.
-Also, it hosted a NASCAR Convertible Series race in 1956 and a NASCAR Grand National Series event in 1958.
+The track was an early home to racing stars Ray Evernham and the Truex family of Martin Sr., Martin Jr. and Ryan Truex.
+Also, it hosted a NASCAR Convertible Division race in 1956 and a NASCAR Grand National Series event in 1958.
 The more prominent drivers over the years have included Gil Hearne (eight-time champion), Tommie Elliott (the youngest driver ever to race in NASCAR's highest division) and Charlie Kremer, Jr. (both four-time champions), John Blewett III, Jimmy Blewett (four-time champion), Jimmy Spencer (Garden State Classic winner), Tony Siscone (six-time champion), Richie Evans, and Charlie Jarzombek (Garden State Classic winner).
 Wall Stadium is also known for hosting Round 4: The Gauntlet of the Formula DRIFT Pro Championship.

 History

 Origins

 Founders Tom and Jennie Nicol sought to build their own racetrack after enjoying stock car racing at Long Branch Speedway.
 The couple bought 55 acres of land off Route 34 in Wall Township and built a one-third mile oval with 30° banking in the turns, unheard of at the time.
-Racing began in 1950 with the annual Turkey Derby capping each season on the Saturday following Thanksgiving Day beginning in 1974.
+Racing began in 1950 with the annual Turkey Derby capping each season on the Saturday following Thanksgiving beginning in 1974.